Getty Images/iStockphoto

 • April 2024.
 Both the U.S. House of Representatives and Senate pass a foreign aid package, which included the TikTok legislation.
 Days later, Biden signed the bill into law.

 • May 2024.
 TikTok files a lawsuit with the U.S. Court of Appeals in Washington, D.C., alleging the law is unconstitutional because it stifles free speech.
-The suit also alleges an unlawful taking of private property.
+The suit also alleged an unlawful taking of private property.
 Eight content creators also sued the U.S. government, alleging the law violates the First Amendment right to free speech.

 Why does the U.S. want to ban TikTok?

 TikTok releases a transparency report where it discloses formal legal requests for user data.
 The biannual information request report shows how many requests were made in each country.
-According to the latest report, requests for information by law enforcement reached an all-time high in the first half of 2022, with 4,054 total requests around the globe.
+According to the latest report, requests for information by law enforcement reached an all-time high in the first half of 2024, with 13,166 total requests around the globe.

 • Addictiveness.
-While TikTok's addictiveness is a concern, it has a feature that tells users to leave the application after 60 minutes.
+While TikTok's addictiveness is a concern, it has employed a feature that tells users to leave the application after 60 minutes.

 • Misinformation.
 TikTok claims it does not allow misinformation as part of its community guidelines and actively works to remove it.
 It also does not accept political ads.